 - Brand It - Don't send me an email asking me to click or confirm my subscription that looks like some IT guy created it at 2 am with little supervision from the marketing department.
-After all, this is my first interaction with you in email so you have to make it count.
+After all, this is my first interaction with you in email, so you have to make it count.
 Put a logo in there and for kicks, maybe a splash of a template so I know what to look for.
-Sending me a text email if you are visual brand is lazy.
+Sending me a text email if you are a visual brand is lazy.

-- Write It – Write something that is meaningful and doesn't smell that you could care less about my subscription.
+- Write It – Write something meaningful and doesn't seem like you could care less about my subscription.
 Get someone in your marketing department to write to your voice and make it personal to me.
-You are either asking me to confirm my willingness to subscribe or at the very least tell me what I can expect.
+You are either asking me to confirm my willingness to subscribe, or at the very least tell me what I can expect.

 - Send It – Don't send it from some rogue internal server with a different IP set up from some IT guy with a do not reply email and no FROM.
-Again…this is my first impression of you..don’t do yourself a disservice by making yourselves bad.
+Again, this is my first impression of you.
+Don't do yourself a disservice by making yourselves look bad.

 - Check It - According to Return Path, about 76% of all email makes it to the inbox.
 Periodically check to see if this email you are sending makes it to the inbox and if not, do something about it.